Is this course right for me?

 Target Audience: Postgraduate Research Students

-- Be aware of the critical factors that will influence whether a project will be successful or not, including identifying and managing risk
+• Be aware of the critical factors that will influence project success

-- Have created work breakdown structures, network diagrams, critical path analysis, Gantt charts and other techniques that ensure robust project control.
+• Discover work breakdown structures, network diagrams, critical path analysis, Gantt charts and other elements that ensure robust project control

 Delivered By: Dr Fraser Robertson, Fistral Training and Consultancy Ltd.

 PrerequisitesCancellation Policy If you are unable to attend a course please cancel your place as soon as possible, with at least 3 working days notice via the online booking system http://bookings.strath.ac.uk/mybookings.asp.
 Full details of booking conditions can be found at the link below.

 Related MaterialsFind out more about the Certified Associate in Project Management (CAPM)